 Number of servings Serves 4

-- 2 cups reduced-sodium chicken stock, vegetable stock or broth
+- 2 cups low-sodium chicken or vegetable stock or broth

 - 1 green (spring) onion, halved lengthwise, plus 2 green onions, thinly sliced

-- 3 fresh cilantro (fresh coriander) sprigs, plus 3 tablespoons chopped cilantro
+- 3 fresh cilantro sprigs, plus 3 tablespoons chopped leaves

 - 1 1/4 pounds skinless, boneless chicken breasts

 - 2 tablespoons fresh lime juice

 - 2 tablespoons rice vinegar

 - 1 tablespoon peanut butter